Elections in Andhra Pradesh: Absentee voting

 As of now, India does not have an absentee ballot system.
-Section 19 of The Representation of the People Act (RPA)-1950 allows people to register to vote whore above 18 years of age and an 'ordinary resident' of the residing constituency i.e. living at the current address for 6 months or longer.
+Section 19 of The Representation of the People Act (RPA)-1950 allows people to register to vote who are above 18 years of age and an 'ordinary resident' of the residing constituency i.e. living at the current address for 6 months or longer.
 Section 20 of the above Act disqualifies non-resident Indians (NRI) from getting their name registered in the electoral rolls.
 Consequently, it also prevents an NRI from casting a vote in elections to the Parliament and to the State Legislatures.

 The Representation of the People (Amendment) 2006 Bill was introduced in the Parliament by Shri Hanraj Bharadwaj, Minister of Law and Justice during February 2006 with an objective to amend Section 20 of the RPA-1950 to enable NRIs to vote.
 Despite the report submitted by the Parliamentary Standing Committee two years ago, the Government has so far failed to act on the recommendations.
 The Bill was reintroduced in the 2008 budget session of the Parliament to the Lok Sabha.
 But no action taken once again.

 Several civic society organisations have urged the government to amend the RPA act to allow NRI's and people on the move to cast their vote through absentee ballot system.